17 October 2012 (Melbourne)

 An Act of Now is the award winning debut production from Chunky Move artistic director, Anouk van Dijk.

 On stage a glasshouse stands isolated – smoke its only visible inhabitant.
 In a moment of precise, dynamic movement, the veil of smoke is broken.
-Eight dancers fill the space, drawn to, yet confined by its boundaries.
+Seven dancers fill the space, drawn to, yet confined by its boundaries.
 Who will lead?
 Who will follow?
 As the balance of power shifts, who will flourish, and ultimately, who will survive?

 Originally conceived for and performed on, Melbourne’s iconic Sidney Myer Music Bowl stage, individuals watch and listen in on headphones as Van Dijk’s intense physical choreography unfolds within the glasshouse, creating a deeply immersive and intimate audience experience.
 An Act of Now is the third production in Van Dijk’s Mensch series – an ongoing investigation into site-specific work.

 During my first weeks in Melbourne I started to connect the old with the new, continuing an investigation I had begun with a site-specific work reflecting on my own cultural identity.
 I now look ahead to unknown territory, using familiar stepping stones to discover new insights into a society that could be like my own, but that is profoundly different; because of its geography; its inhabitants; the spirit in the earth; and the ancient connection to the land.
 Now landed here – An Act of Now.